U.S. employee data breach tied to Chinese intelligence - sources

 People close to the OPM investigation said the same group was behind Anthem and other insurance breaches.
 But they are not yet sure which part of the Chinese government is responsible.

-"We are seeing a group that is only targeting personal information," said Laura Gigante, manager of threat intelligence at FireEye Inc, which has worked on a number of the high-profile network intrusions.
+"We are seeing a group that is only targeting personal information," said Laura Galante, manager of threat intelligence at FireEye Inc (FEYE.O), which has worked on a number of the high-profile network intrusions.

-CrowdStrike and other security companies, however, say the Anthem hackers also engaged in stealing defense and industry trade secrets.
-CrowdStrike calls the group "Deep Panda," EMC Corp's RSA security division dubs it "Shell Crew," and other firms have picked different names.
+CrowdStrike and other security companies, however, say the Anthem hackers also engaged in stealing defence and industry trade secrets.
+CrowdStrike calls the group "Deep Panda," EMC Corp's EMC.N RSA security division dubs it "Shell Crew," and other firms have picked different names.

 The OPM breach gave hackers access to U.S. government job applicants' security clearance forms detailing past drug use, love affairs, and foreign contacts that officials fear could be used for blackmail or recruiting.